 1When does the 12-month Industrial Placement start?

-Placements are scheduled start at the end of June 2018, but this is subject to change.
+Placements are scheduled to start yearly at the end of June, but this is subject to change.
 We’ll keep you updated regularly once you’ve been offered a place.

 2What are the requirements for the roles?

 You’ll need to be in your penultimate year of university and acheiving a 2.2 or above.
 Requirements for specific roles can vary.
 Most of our Technical & Engineering roles require a STEM-subject degree.